goreleaser/goreleaser/README.md

 that the next character is a number.
 So, `v0.1.0` and `0.1.0` are virtually the same and are both accepted, while `version0.1.0` is not.

+If you don't want to create a tag yet but instead simply create a package based on the latest commit, then you can also use the `--snapshot` flag.

 Now you can run GoReleaser at the root of your repository:

 ```console